Sara Sofia Deville (She/Her)

 Ece Ergir

-Developer / PhD in Tissue Engineering, FNZ
+Analyst / Developer / PhD in Tissue Engineering, TU Wien

 PhD-level Tissue Engineer, science communicator, aspiring analyst developer.
 Experienced in pluripotent stem cells (iPSC), 2D/3D cell culture, organoids, in vitro cardiovascular biology and organ-on-a-chip applications.
 Passionate about alternatives to animal models following the 3R principle, and science communication to non-experts and general audience.
 Nowadays taking on new challenges as an analyst developer in the fintech industry, while keeping close ties with the scientific community and the exciting advancements in organoids and NAMs.